Onnys/superhero-api/README.md

 # SuperHeros API
-An Api that has endpoints that returns a superheroes list paginated in 10 heros
+An Api that provides information of super heros such as name, slug, intelligence, strength, speed, durability, power and so on.
 ## Getting Started

 ### Installing Dependencies